shakeel-faiz/FF/19-Jun/03-sub.md

 ...
 ```

+## How to open SUB file?

+The following media players can open SUB file as a subtitles track.

+- VideoLAN VLC media player
+- MPlayer

+To open SUB file in VLC player follow these steps

+- Open VLC player and play your video
+- From the VLC Media Player menu bar, select **Subtitles > Add Subtitle File ....**
+- Navigate to SUB file and open it

+If you need to edit SUB file, you can open it with any text editor e.g. Microsoft Notepad (Windows) or Apple TextEdit (Mac).

 ## Subtitle Extensions

 Subtitles can have various file extensions depending on format they are in.
 Some common subtitle file extensions include: